mootools/mootools-core/Docs/Types/Array.md

 This method has been deprecated in MooTools 1.6, please use *[Array:convert][]* instead.
 For backwards compatibility you can use the _compat layer_ that still uses the old implementation, overriding the Native ES6 implementation.
-Please use instead _no compat_ version, unless you know why you have to use the _compat layer_.
+Please use the no compat version instead, unless you know why you have to use the _compat layer_.

 ### See Also: